 The Mean Sun time is the length of a solar month is the average length of solar months in a year.

 The True Moon time is the length of a lunar month is the length between two solar Sector Points.

-After Ching Dynasty, China government began to use the Gregorian Calendar instead of lunar month for daily activities.
+After the Ching Dynasty, China government began to use the Gregorian Calendar instead of the lunar month for daily activities.

-They all failed to get the satisfied answer.
+They all failed to get a satisfying answer.